 Children will feel good about themselves if they have done something that makes you appreciate them.
 Through your encouragement, knowing that you are their second parent, children will feel more confident about what they do.

-Simple thoughts like, “Yes, you can do it!”, I believe in you dear”, “Why not give it a try?”, “I love seeing you do that” are just some encouraging remarks that help build a child’s confidence.
+Simple thoughts like, “Yes, you can do it!”, I believe in you dear”, “Why not give it a try?”, and “I love seeing you do that” are just some encouraging remarks that help build a child’s confidence.

 When children feel good about themselves, it will be easier for you to motivate them so they discover their potential and enhance their skills.
-Instill in the ‘can-do’ attitude by showing that you support them in every way.
+Instill the ‘can-do’ attitude by showing that you support them in every way.

 8. Give positive feedback frequently